-Let’s face it, our kids (and some of us adults) can’t live without our phones & tablets.
-We live in an ever-increasing electronic age and it seems to be going nowhere but up.
+Let's face it, our kids (and some of us adults) can't live without our phones & tablets.
+But while you might initially get some resistence, there are a lot of benefits of limiting screen time.

 The benefits of limiting screen time include helping kids be more physically active, reducing developmental & behavioral issues like ADHD, helping kids connect more with others and be more present to the world around them.